 All of these conversions clearly have been downgraded from the arcade version, even the SNES game makes compromises.
-Things such as bonus levels, certain characters, backgrounds, character animation frames, the list goes on.
+Things such as bonus levels, certain characters, backgrounds, character animation frames, and the list go on.
 I won’t be dwelling on all of these points, just taking a broad look at each.
-Besides, back then you were quite used to having to compromise with 8-bit games, so street fighter 2 was always going to be tight in it’s offering.
+Besides, back then you were quite used to having to compromise with 8-bit games, so street fighter 2 was always going to be tight in its offering.

 People’s expectations should really have been modest, even at the time.
 Perhaps it would have been my naivety as an 11-year-old, but I had high hopes for the Spectrum version.

 Let’s take a look at how things went down!